PDProjectsGIT/my_projects/README.md

 # My Portfolio
 This repository serves as a showcase for various projects I have undertaken.
-It encompasses a diverse range of desktop and web applications, each demonstrating different skills and technologies.
 ## Table of contents
 * [Project List](#project-list)
 * [Technologies](#technologies)